 OPPO has done its best to make the cover screen useful, but its limitations can frustrate.

-In addition to displaying notifications; camera, events, recorder, timer, weather, Spotify media controls, and wireless earphone (that only works with OPPO earbuds) pages are your lot for widgets.
+In addition to displaying notifications; camera, events, recorder, timer, weather, recently added Spotify media controls, and wireless earphone management (that only works with OPPO earbuds) are your lot for widgets.
 That’s a good hand, but hardly a full house.
 I’d love a global media widget, for instance, rather than dealing with minuscule icons, a health and steps page, or even the ability to use Google Assistant without opening the phone.
 The current selection doesn’t quite cover every popular eventuality.
 Likewise, the pets, while cute, aren’t all that interactive save for repetitive animations, making them little more than a gimmick.
 Give me a full-on Tamagotchi mode and I’d shunt this right into the phone’s positives.

 In fairness, OPPO’s cover screen is a step up from what we’ve seen on other devices.
-Moments of irritation arise only because the large size feels like it should be able to do a bit more than it currently can.
+Moments of irritation arise only because the large size feels like it should be able to do more than it currently can.
 It’s not strictly fair to call the cover screen a negative; it’s built for quick glances rather than an alternative to the main screen, after all.
 Still, if the screen was 1cm wider (perhaps by moving the flash below the cameras), I reckon you’d be able to squeeze in a keyboard and make the whole setup that bit more useful.

 The only real hardware negative is the fast charging setup.
 The phone is fast-ish to charge with the bundled 67W SuperVOOC charger, though the phone peaks at just 26W despite OPPO’s claims of a 44W draw.
 Overall, it takes 25 minutes to 50% and 64 minutes to full, which is still pretty great (the Galaxy Z Flip takes around 80 mins to full).
 The broader package is lackluster, however.